 - Next, use your knife to make small cuts in the white part of each pomegranate half (also known as the membrane).

 - Get a large bowl.
 Using a sturdy spoon to hit the back of the pomegranate half several times over the bowl.
-The seeds will fall out into the bowl.
+The juicy pomegranate seeds will fall out into the bowl.
 Turn the pomegranate and repeat until all the seeds are extracted.

 Method #2 (the less messy preferred method):